 Prerequisites: 5 courses in French at the 200 level or above, or departmental approval.
+(Second semester as needed/3 credits)

-(3 credits) This course will define and evaluate the convention that has created the myth of romance within French culture.
+This course will define and evaluate the convention that has created the myth of romance within French culture.
 The French, during their history, stylized love; they believe in this mental creation and force themselves to live passion in this poetic way.